-- 1. Click on Security->Server Certificates. - 2.
-Select the desired value from the pull-down list of Device Certificates. - If Default Certificates is selected, the IP phone will send the unique or the generic device certificate to clients for authentication. - If Custom Certificates is selected, the IP phone will send custom certificates to clients for authentication. - 3.
+- Click on Security->Server Certificates. - 2.
+Select the desired value from the drop-down menu of Device Certificates. - If Default Certificates is selected, the IP phone will send the unique or the generic device certificate to clients for authentication. - If Custom Certificates is selected, the IP phone will send custom certificates to clients for authentication. - 3.
 Click Confirm to accept the change.